city41/rotary-bobble/README.md

 The patch `src/patches/gameplayRotaryControls.json` cleanly adds in rotary controls for all game play.

 `src/patches/highScoreRotaryControls.json` adds rotary controls to the high score entry screen.
-It also disables the countdown timer, so it just sits there at 20.
-I need to decide what to do there.
-Maybe just slow it down?
-You need more time (at least at first), to get used to entering your name with the dial.
-I might keep it disabled and hide the countdown, who is playing this in a real arcade setting these days?
+It also sets the countdown timer to 99 instead of 20.
+The more time is needed due to needing to get used to using rotary on this screen.

 ### Controller